emvolz-phylodynamics/ebola2014-practical/README.md

 ![plot of chunk unnamed-chunk-9](figure/unnamed-chunk-9-1.png)

 Lets do our own root-to-tip regression using the rerooted tree.
 This will also give us a rough estimate of the molecular clock rate.
-You should find an almost linear trend between when evolutionary divergence and time that the sample was taken.
+You should find an almost linear trend between evolutionary divergence and the time that a sample was taken.

 ```r
 # the sample size